Leonensia: National Socialism, 1933–1945

 During the Gleichschaltung, many student fraternities adopted National Socialist reforms to ward off suspension by the state.
 By July 1933, Leonensia's two main conventions decided to introduce the Führerprinzip.
-Senior member (Alter Herr (Studentenverbindung)) Friedrich Tischbein was elected Führer of the fraternity.
+Senior member (Alter Herr) Friedrich Tischbein was elected Führer of the fraternity.
 As such, Tischbein could take binding decisions without being bound by instructions of the fraternity.

 Student fraternities were problematic to the National Socialist state in three respects: First, a core tenet of fraternities is grassroots democracy.
 Jewish members were, often in theory only, entitled to loyalty by their fellow members.
 Finally, the student code of honor distinguished fraternities from the National Socialist ideal of a homogenous Volksgemeinschaft.
 Clashes with the Sturmabteilung in Göttingen and Heidelberg demonstrate the potential for conflict between National Socialism and some student fraternities.

 By summer 1936, students had to join the National Socialist German Students' League or face exmatriculation.
 As league members, students had also to join suborganisations of the NSDAP (Sturmabteilung, Schutzstaffel, National Socialist Motor Corps, Hitler Youth etc.).
 On 14 May 1936, Hitler's deputy Rudolf Heß issued a decree outlawing simultaneous membership in a suborganization of the NSDAP and in a student fraternity.
 Two days later, the convention of Leonensia decided to suspend its student activities.
 The association of senior members (Altherrenverein), however, was not affected by this suspension.
 At this point, student fraternities were faced with the danger of potential extinction since they could no longer recruit new members.
-The National Socialist state encouraged former fraternities to turn into Kameradschaften (Kameradschaft (Studentenorganisation)).
+The National Socialist state encouraged former fraternities to turn into (Kameradschaften).
 A Kameradschaft was a militarized community of male students living together.
 The Führer of each Kameradschaft was appointed by the National Socialist German Students' League.
 On 18 September 1937, Leonensia's senior members decided with 101 against 87 votes to establish a Kameradschaft.
 43 senior members, having voted against this decision, left the Leonensia.
 The Kameradschaft was dubbed after Heidelberg's romantic Achim von Arnim.